 Read. think. share.
 Engage.

-The Community Read is made possible by a number of individuals.
-A grant from the White Family Charitable Fund, of the Tiffin Community Foundation allows the library to purchase books for the community and schools, and Michael HIngson’s speaking fees have been paid for by the Tiffin-Seneca Public Library Foundation.
+Each year the Community Read encourages people in Seneca County to read the selected title and come together for special events and discussions.
+Dates for these programs will be announced after the first of the year.
+The Community Read is made possible by a number of organizations and individuals.
+A grant from the White Family Charitable Fund of the Tiffin Community Foundation allowed the library to purchase books for the community and schools, and the authors’ speaking fees have been paid for by the Tiffin-Seneca Public Library Foundation.

 For more information or to be involved with the event series, please call the library at (419) 447-3751.

 As part of the Community Read 2019, Tiffin-Seneca Public Library will host a series of special programs to honor the book The Atomic City Girls by Janet Beard.
 The Community Read encourages Seneca County residents to read a book, then come together to think, share, and engage.

 As the featured event of the Community Read, the bestselling author will speak on Thursday, March 28 at 7:00 p.m. at the Tiffin Middle School cafetorium.
 There will be a question and answer session and book signing after the presentation.

 On Thursday, February 7, there will be two discussions of The Atomic City Girls.
 The first will be at 10:30 a.m. and will take place at the Tiffin-Seneca Public Library as part of the Let’s Talk About It book discussion group.
 The second will take place at 6:30 p.m. at the Seneca East Public Library.

 On Thursday, February 26 at 2:00 p.m., another book discussion will be held at Autumnwood Care Center.